-Access to clean water and sanitation is pivotal for achieving many of the Sustainable Development Goals (SDGs), particularly those related to good health and gender equality.
+Access to clean water and sanitation is pivotal for achieving many of the Sustainable Development Goals, particularly those related to good health and gender equality.
 Yet 2.4 billion people still do not have access to toilets, 1.8 billion must drink faecally contaminated water, and water scarcity affects more than 40 per cent of the global population.
-Achieving SDG 6 requires urgent solutions that promote equal water access and use, and ensure sustainable freshwater management to support healthy populations.

 UNU approaches water as a core component of sustainable development, one that inherently links livelihoods, ecosystems, populations, and infrastructure.
 To accelerate action on water, our SDG Policy Support System enables governments to make use of existing and emerging national and international data to automatically build evidence that is fit for policymaking and planning.
 Our research on water, sanitation, and hygiene, and on wastewater management and reuse, bridges science, policy, and practice to pair innovative technologies with communities in need.